Using residential and gas-powered mowers over many years, I was very skeptical of the cutting performance of an electric lawn mower.

-After using an electrical mower, I can say I was quite surprised with the cutting results.
+After using an electric mower, I can say I was quite surprised with the cutting results.
 An electrical mower will give you a nice cut, but there are many items that can affect its cut quality.

-Prior to working on your mower, remove the safety key, battery and any other power source attached to your mower, if any.
+Prior to working on your mower, remove the safety key, battery, and any other power source attached to your mower, if any.
 Wait for all moving parts to stop.
 Wear heavy gloves and eye protection for safety.

 This post may include affiliate links.
 Purchases made through these links may provide a commission for us, at no extra cost to you.
-As an Amazon Associate we earn from qualifying purchases.
+As an Amazon Associate, we earn from qualifying purchases.

-Follow all safety instructions provided in your equipment operator’s manual prior to diagnosing, repairing or operating.
-Consult a professional if you don’t have the skills, knowledge or are not in the condition to perform the repair safely.
+Follow all safety instructions provided in your equipment operator’s manual before diagnosing, repairing, or operating.
+Consult a professional if you don’t have the skills, or knowledge or are not in the condition to perform the repair safely.

 12 Reasons Your Ego Lawn Mower Cuts Uneven

-However, before you do this, check your tires and wheels before moving on to checking any of the other items that can cause your Ego mower to cut uneven.
-This is because something as simple as a low tire or a damaged wheel can cause the mower deck to sit unleveled.
+However, before you do this, check your tires and wheels before moving on to checking any of the other items that can cause your Ego mower to cut unevenly.

 Ego push mower wheels: The wheels on a push mower can come loose or become damaged causing the mower not to sit level.
 Inspect the wheels.
 Tighten any loose hardware and replace any damaged wheels.

 Ego zero turn mower tires: Use a tire pressure gauge on the rear and front tires of your mower.
 Make sure they are filled with air to the recommended pressures provided by Ego.
-You can find these in your operators manual.
+You can find these in your operator’s manual.

 The left and right rear tires should have the same tire pressures.
 The left and right front tires should have the same tire pressures.
 If the pressures are not correct, add or remove air until they meet the pressures required.

-Ego Electric Lawn Mower Blade is Worn or Dull
+Mower Blade is Worn or Dull

 Worn mower blades that are rounded around the blade tips can leave strips of uncut grass.
-Blades become worn and dull when dirt and debris wears on the metal blade.
+Blades become worn and dull when dirt and debris wear on the metal blade.

 The blade edge must be sharpened to maintain a sharp edge to maintain a good cut quality.
 Ego mower blades become worn from dirt circulating under the mower deck and wearing on the blade edge.

 The grass blades turn brown because the mower blade is beating up the grass instead of precisely cutting it with a sharp blade.
 Grab a handful of grass and you’ll see the ends are bruised, torn, and brown.

-Ego Lawn Mower Blade is Bent
+Mower Blade is Bent

-A bent mower blade can cause your Ego mower to cut uneven.
-A mower blades bends when it impacts a solid object.
-This can be a rock, stump or other item that could have been left in your yard.
+A bent mower blade can cause your Ego mower to cut unevenly.
+A mower blade bends when it impacts a solid object.
+This can be a rock, stump, or another item that could have been left in your yard.